Mary Kelly (journalist): Early career

 In 1945 at the age of 19, Kelly moved to New York for a copywriter position at the New York Times.
 She spent only four months at the newspaper.
 She took a secretarial position at a law firm.
 Kelly then worked as a theatrical press agent.

-From 1947-1949, Kelly worked at King Features Syndicate.
+From 1947 to 1949, Kelly worked at King Features Syndicate.
 She was part of the sales promotion department.
 The company paid for her to attend the Columbia School of Journalism to take night classes.

 After her sale promotion department position, Kelly took a job as secretary to the producer of the Ted Mack's The Original Amateur Hour.
 Her role later transitioned into becoming a script writer and talent auditions.
 She then began working at NBC on the Broadway Open House late night show as assistant to the producer.

 Career at the Today Show

 Mary Kelly transitioned within NBC from the Broadway Open House to the Today Show in 1951.
 She worked as an assistant to the producer and a human interest reporter.
 Kelly was part of the staff when the first show aired in January 1952.

 Kelly worked with Today Show guests, doing preliminary interviews as well as making arrangements, picking them up for the show, and ensuring they were on schedule.
 While she did mostly behind the scenes work, she also got on-air time.
 Mary Kelly became Dave Garroway’s “gal helper,” writing copy for the Today Show’s host.
 She also presented stories herself on air.

 In 1953, Kelly was assigned to an international tour with the Today Show’s mascot, J. Fred Muggs the chimpanzee.
 During the tour, they visited Paris, Rome, Nairobi, Cairo, Beirut, Hong Kong, Tokyo, Honolulu, Los Angeles, Mexico City, Havana, and San Juan.
 Besides watching after Muggs, Kelly supervised filming and wrote press releases.

 Kelly reported on several notable and historic events.
 Kelly attended the wedding of Grace Kelly and Prince Ranier of Monaco.
 In 1957, she broadcast from the first commercial plane to ever fly the North Pole.
 She interviewed Audrey Hepburn and Mel Ferrer.
 She reported on the sinking of the ocean liner SS Andrea Doria in 1956.
 She also participated in a story called “Around the world in 80 hours,” a trip that took a total of 71 hours and 51 minutes to fly around the world.

 With all of her national and international reporting taking her an estimated 50,000 miles annually, Kelly assumed the position of producer-writer of special features.
 In November 1957, she was promoted to associate producer.
-Throughout her time working on the show, women wrote to Kelly asking for advise on how to begin their own careers in the television and broadcasting field.
+Throughout her time working on the show, women wrote to Kelly asking for advice on how to begin their own careers in the television and broadcasting field.

 Mary Kelly left her job at the Today Show in November 1958.
-Her nine year career at the Today Show consisted of international and historic reporting.
+Her nine-year career at the Today Show consisted of international and historic reporting.